Austin Activities: Top 8 Things to Do While on Vacation

 Get on the Water

-Along with hundreds of parks, the city also offers several opportunities for water recreation.
-Summers can become quite warm with average July highs around 96, however vacations can enjoy water fun all year.
+Along with hundreds of parks, the city also offers opportunities for water recreation.
+Summers can become quite warm with average July highs around 96, however vacations enjoy water fun all year.
 Open year-round, Barton Springs Pool is a hot spring in Zilker Metro Park perfect for playing and relaxing.
 Guests can also go river rafting, kayaking, canoeing, sailing, SUP and take cruises with someone special.

 Play a Round